autolab-project/autolab/docs/low_level/create_driver.rst

                 Driver.__init__(self)        # 3) Run what is define in the Driver.__init__ function

             # Communication functions
-            def write(self,command):         # 4) Defines a write function
+            def write(self, command):        # 4) Defines a write function
                 self.inst.write(command)     # Sends a string 'command' to the instrument def read(self):                  # 5) Defines a read function rep = self.inst.read()       # Receives a string 'rep' from the instrument and return it return rep
-            def query(self,query):           # 6) Defines a query function: combine your own write and read functions to send a string and ask for an answer self.write(query)
+            def query(self, query):          # 6) Defines a query function: combine your own write and read functions to send a string and ask for an answer self.write(query)
                 return self.read()
             def close(self):                 # 7) Closes the communication